tpse-81/okr/docs/user/work-in-a-project.rst

 Objectives
 ----------

-An objective describes what you want to achieve.
+An objective describes an abstract goal that you want to achieve.
 Objectives can also be nested, which means one objective can have child objectives.

 In practice, objectives answer the question: